Maria Christina of Austria, Queen of Spain

 Maria Christina and her grandchildren around 1911; Photo Credit – Wikipedia

 Maria Christina was buried in the Pantheon of Kings in the Royal Crypt of the Monastery of El Escorial in San Lorenzo de El Escorial, Spain.
-Two years later, in 1931, in the face of overwhelming popular rejection, King Alfonso XIII fled the country as the Second Spanish Republic was proclaimed, followed by Francoist Spain after the Spanish Civil War.
+Two years later, in 1931, in the face of overwhelming popular rejection, King Alfonso XIII fled the country when the Second Spanish Republic was proclaimed, followed by Francoist Spain after the Spanish Civil War.
 The monarchy was restored in 1975 when Maria Christina’s great-grandson Juan Carlos became king.

 Maria Christina tomb

-Tomb of Maria Christina; Photo Credit – www.findagrave.com
+Tomb of Maria Christina; Credit – www.findagrave.com

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.